Doug Williams, under pressure of history, had a Super Bowl that still ranks among the best

 “Maybe the most significant quarterback performance in Super Bowl history still comes down to Doug Williams,” NFL historian Joe Horrigan, a former executive director at the Pro Football Hall of Fame, said in a phone interview last week.
-“Because Doug wasn’t competing just against John Elway, Doug was competing against every quarterback who ever played the game.
+“Because Doug wasn’t competing just against John Elway; Doug was competing against every quarterback who ever played the game.
 That was huge.”

 In the days leading up to Super Bowl XXII, Williams, who on Thursday was appointed to a new role in the Washington Football Team’s front office as senior adviser to team president Jason Wright, was the focus of attention.

-Williams expected the questions, and didn’t take offense, but he was more concerned with Broncos linebacker Karl Mecklenburg than his place in history at the time.
+Williams expected the questions and didn’t take offense, but he was more concerned with Broncos linebacker Karl Mecklenburg than his place in history at the time.

 “All of the emphasis was put on myself being Black and the history part of it and everything, and I understood the significance of being the first to play in the Super Bowl, but I couldn’t go into the game looking at it from that standpoint,” Williams said this week on the Washington Football Team’s Women of Washington podcast.
 “I had to go and prepare from a standpoint of finding a way to win the game.
 I always said that when the game was over and we won, you can paint me any color you want to, but I still was the starting quarterback of the Washington Redskins.”